Some eye conditions cannot be corrected by spectacles or contact lenses.

 Definitely!
 For many decades, developmental and behavioural optometrists have been practicing vision therapy and have successfully helped patients with visual issues that cannot be treated successfully with spectacles, contact lenses or surgery alone.

-Conditions such as strabismus (eye turn) and amblyopia (lazy eye) have been found to respond well to vision therapy, and patients with eye teaming, tracking and focussing difficulties have shown significant improvement in their visual efficiency.
+Conditions such as strabismus (eye turn) and amblyopia (lazy eye) have been found to respond well to vision therapy, and patients with eye teaming, tracking and focusing difficulties have shown significant improvement in their visual efficiency.
 Professional studies indicate vision therapy can also help reduce symptoms of computer vision syndrome from people who spend large amounts of time on electronic devices such as iPads and cell phones.

 Recently, a National Eye Institute (NEI) funded study using multi-centre, randomized, double-blind clinical trials showed that for a condition called convergence insufficiency (eye teaming difficulty), office-based vision therapy was successful in 75% of patients and resulted in normal or significantly improved symptoms, with office-based therapy found to be more effective than home-based and placebo therapy in children.
 A combination of in-office therapy reinforced by home exercises proved to be even more beneficial.